Lindt Chocolate: Lindor, Creation Bars & New for Summer – a review

-Chocolatiers since 1845, Lindt has long been one of the leading European chocolate brands.
+Lindt is well known for being one of the leading European chocolate brands and has been in business since 1845.
 Lindor was first created in the 1960s.
 Made in the shape of baubles and with their distinctive red and white wrapping, these started life as a Christmas special.
 They proved to be so popular that they have been a stalwart of the Lindt range ever since.
 They are particularly noted for their smooth and creamy centres.

 Stracciatella is named after a delicious Italian gelato, which has fine particles of chocolate distributed through it.
 Unwrapping the first sphere, the resemblance was clear.
 A strong aroma of vanilla wafted upwards and the white chocolate shell was flecked with dark chocolate.
 On biting into it, I realised the dark flecks were in fact cocoa nibs rather than chocolate.
 These gave a delightful crunch and counteracted the sweetness of the filling.
 The filling was smooth and creamy as you would expect from a Lindor.
 It had an almost fruity quality to it and did in fact resemble vanilla ice-cream.
 I found these to be a welcome addition to the Lindor range.
 They are currently selling on the Lindt online shop at the special price of £3.25 for a 200g cornet.